rock72427/JavaScript-Notes/notes.md

 ## Q. How to take user input at run time?

-- In javascript we use 'prompt' function to take input from the use at run time.
+- In javascript we use 'prompt' function to take input from the user at run time.

 ```
 <script>